lagom/lagom/docs/manual/scala/releases/Migration13.md

 }
 ```

-For more details, see [[the message serializer documentation|ServiceDescriptors#Message-serialization]] for more information.
+For more details, see [[the message serializer documentation|ServiceDescriptors#Message-serialization]].

 If using custom path parameter serializers, these will need to be passed via implicit parameters, rather than being registered with the service descriptor explicitly.